-With some tube and pipe machinery, a problem has always existed when protruding, rotating elements on the outside surface pass closely past stationary structures on the machine body, or in the immediate surroundings such is the case when rotating machinery is operated in confined spaces creating “pinch points.”
+With some tube and pipe cutting machinery, a problem has always existed when protruding, rotating elements on the outside surface pass closely past stationary structures on the machine body, or in the immediate surroundings such is the case when rotating machinery is operated in confined spaces creating “pinch points.”
 This issue has become increasingly hazardous with machines that offer higher performance through higher rotating speeds.
 Reduced cut times offer dramatically higher production rates, but this faster cutting speed sometimes means that the operator can be dangerously close to the rotating tool bit holders that pass in close proximity to power input structures and mounting elements.

-The long standing pinch point issue has been essentially eliminated by a new generation of advanced, high-performance tube and pipe cutting equipment that introduce patented proprietary bearings that permit the internalization of components that previously would have created pinch points.
+The long-standing pinch point issue has been essentially eliminated by a new generation of advanced, high-performance tube and pipe cutting equipment that introduce patented proprietary bearings that permit the internalization of components that previously would have created pinch points.
 This is a major step forward in operator safety as the machine is considerably less prone to injure or entangle the operator or components in the immediate operation area.

 Some conventional machinery has been produced to address this problem through the use of remote control pendants that permit the operator to be further away from the hazardous pinch points when the machine is rotating.
 This method is adequate when you have sufficient space to operate the machine from a further distance, but is more comparable to painting the ends of an airplane propeller for higher awareness of the spinning hazard.
 The better way to eliminate this hazard is by removing the rotating protrusions that caused the problem in the first place.

 Cutting bit engagement controls and pneumatic, electric, or hydraulic motor input points should be located in a position as far as possible from any rotating elements of a machine.
 Rotating frames or headstocks should lock to prevent inadvertent load shifting.
-Whenever possible, mechanical adjustment should be accomplished without requiring removal of parts from the tool (that could be possibly dropped onto workers below).
+Whenever possible, the mechanical adjustment should be accomplished without requiring removal of parts from the tool (that could be possibly dropped onto workers below).
 Most importantly, safety should be sensible, practical and easy to perform in order to encourage the highest level of operator acceptance and cooperation.